Lohries/Lohries/README.md

 - 📫 How to reach me **lteloladeira@gamil.com**

-- 📄 Know about my experiences [This is my CV, take a look:](This is my CV, take a look:)

 - ⚡ Fun fact **I enter in the world of computers and start to study Computational Engineering to create my own games, but now I open totally my mind to other worlds of programming (I still love videogames)**

 <h3 align="left">Connect with me:</h3>